Ryan Heiniger

 MN Soil Health Specialist

-Worked for several co-op's in ND, a seed dealership and local farmer in MN gaining experience in precision agriculture and cover crops.
-He received the inspiration for conservation from his Dad, Tom Coffman who was a District Conservationist for the NRCS in Rice County, MN.
-He started his farm operation in 2019 while driving truck part time.
+He worked for several co-op's in ND, a seed dealership and a local farmer in MN, gaining experience in precision agriculture and cover crops.
+He received the inspiration for conservation from his dad, Tom Coffman who was a District Conservationist for the NRCS in Rice County, MN.
+He started his farm operation in 2019 while driving a truck part time.
 He utilizes many soil health practices on his farm including no-till, strip-till, cover crops and livestock integration.
 Additionally, he has transitioned about 50% of his acres to organic production.
-He currently reside in Nicollet, MN with his wife Alysha and 4 children.
-In his free time, he enjoys the outdoors-hunting/fishing/farming, spending time with his family and antique machinery.
+He currently reside in Nicollet, MN, with his wife Alysha and 4 children.
+In his free time, he enjoys the outdoors hunting/fishing/farming, spending time with his family and antique machinery.

 Dave Gustafson, Ph.D.